Klortho/dtd-diagram/README.md

 ### Node class

-Attributes that we create/maintain:
+Properties:

 * name
-* type - one of "element", "attribute", "choice", or "seq"
+* type - one of "element", "attribute", "choice", "seq", or "other"
 * q - from the DTD, either null, '?', '*', or '+'
+* initialized - boolean flag for element, choice, and seq Nodes only.
+  Starts out `false`; set to
+  `true` when initialize() is called on that Node; indicating that the *content* and *attribute* arrays have been filled in from the data in the dtd spec.

+* content - for element, choice, and seq Nodes, this is an array of Nodes from the content model
+* attributes - for element Nodes only, an array of attribute Node children.
-* children - if the node is expanded, array child Nodes
+* children - if the node (content and/or attributes) is expanded, then this is an array of child Nodes.
+This is used in the tree layout.
-* _children - stores the kids when the node is collapsed

 * diagram - the diagram to which this Node belongs
 * elem_parent - the nearest ancestor Node of type `element`.
-This is used by the `separation` function -- all nodes with the same `elem_parent` are considered part of the nuclear family, and spaced close together
+This is used by the `separation` function -- all nodes with the same `elem_parent` are considered part of the nuclear family, and spaced close together.
+It's also used to determine the starting location of the Nodes that are "entering" in the animation.

 * width - computed by aggregating the widths of the parts.
 Doesn't include the diagonal -- this is used to compute the y coordinate for the "source" of the diagonal.